a-phillips/Texas_Holdem_Bonus/README.txt

 This program is a text-based version of a casino table game by the same name.
 It was fun when I played it and I thought it’d be a good way to practice programming.
 It is essentially a heads-up game of Texas Holdem against the dealer.
 The house edge comes in the payout - the house pays out 1-to-1 on all bets EXCEPT the ante, unless the player has a straight or higher in which case the house pays to the ante as well.

+The game is run using run_game().
 The gameplay is as follows:

 1)  The player chooses an ante amount, $5 or higher.
 All future bets will be tied to the initial ante amount.